 Arctic Nature Guide

-After finishing high school in his home country, The Netherlands, Johannes (born 1984) spent a few summers cycling 30,000 kilometers around Europe.
-In 2006, after having cycled from the Netherlands to Norway and back, he decided to participate in a one year course outdoor life at Hardanger folk high school, located beautifully in the Hardangerfjord, western Norway.
+After finishing high school in his home country, The Netherlands, Johannes Apon spent a few summers cycling 30,000 kilometers around Europe.
+In 2006, after having cycled from the Netherlands to Norway and back, he decided to participate in a one year course in outdoor life at Hardanger folk high school, located beautifully in the Hardangerfjord in western Norway.
 Here, he learned the basics about hiking and cross country skiing, as well as the Norwegian language and culture.
-Having fallen in love with being outdoors in the Norwegian mountains and fjords, Johannes took a Masters degree in nature-based tourism and attended the Arctic Nature Guide course at Longyearbyen, Svalbard in 2013/2014.
-Johannes has had several jobs within the tourism industry, and works among others with tourism research and development, but thrives the best being an outdoor guide in the Norwegian mountains and on Svalbard.
+Having fallen in love with being outdoors in the Norwegian mountains and fjords, Johannes took a Masters degree in nature-based tourism and attended the Arctic Nature Guide course at Longyearbyen, Svalbard in 2014.
+He has had several jobs within the tourism industry, but thrives the best being an outdoor guide in the Norwegian mountains and on Svalbard.

 Lauritz Schönfeld – Germany

-Lauritz was born in Freiburg im Breisgau in Germany.
-He went in 2010/11 as an exchange student to Nuuk, Greenland.
-In 2013 he finished High School in Schwerin, Germany and went straight back to Greenland as a Volunteer for the Greenlandic Youth Council (SORLAK) and the American Field Service (AFS).
-Beside that Lauritz also worked for the local Tourist office Touring Greenland and Tupilak Travel in Nuuk.
-He also lived in Qaqortoq, Sisimiut, Ittoqqortoormiit and Ilulissat where he worked during the last summer for World of Greenland and Greenland Travel as a Touristguide.
-He recently studies Geology and Geoscience at the University of Potsdam, Germany.
+Lauritz Schönfeld was born in Freiburg im Breisgau in Germany.
+In 2010 he went to Nuuk, Greenland as an exchange student.
+After finishing High School in Germany he went straight back to Greenland as a Volunteer for the Greenlandic Youth Council (SORLAK) and the American Field Service (AFS).
+He also worked for the local tourist office Touring Greenland and Tupilak Travel in Nuuk, and has lived in Qaqortoq, Sisimiut, Ittoqqortoormiit and Ilulissat, where he worked for World of Greenland and Greenland Travel as a Touristguide.
+Lauritz currently studies Geology and Geoscience at the University of Potsdam, Germany.

 Yann Rashid – Norway/UK